rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

 categories: my-little-helpers
 ---
 # Getting Started
 Every time I start a new machine learning project, I find myself going through the same tedious process of trial and error of setting up a grid search to find the _right_ model along with the _right_ set of hyperparameters for the model that optimize one or more of the laundry list of _metrics-of-interest_ and repeating every combination of _free parameters_ in this pipeline a bunch of times and finally making a lot of plots to get the lay of the land so to speak.
-So, over the years, I have developed a set of convenience wrappers around the mighty `scikit-learn` library that I use to make this process a bit more streamlined and published them as `clfutils4r` (the 'r' being my initial not the language...err, should have thought this through, huh?).
+So, over the years, I have developed a set of convenience wrappers around the mighty `scikit-learn` library that I use to make this process a bit more streamlined and published them as `clfutils4r` for classification tasks and `clustutils4r` for clustering tasks (the 'r' being my initial not the language...err, should have thought this through, huh?).
 I thought I would share them here in case they are useful to anyone else.

+## Classification
 The premise is this: Someone hands you a classification dataset.
 You want to know the standard metrics on various classifiers available in `scikit-learn` and you want to know them _now_.
 You don't want to spend time writing boilerplate code setting up a grid search and you don't want to spend time making plots.
 Here is minimally complete example of how you can do it with essentially 2 function calls:

 ```python